AleenaVals/AleenaVals/README.md

 ### 💁🏻‍♂️ About me:

-- 👨🏽‍💻 I'm currently involved in developing an e-commercial platform using react ⚛️
+- 👨🏽‍💻 I'm currently involved in developing an e-commercial platform using React ⚛️
-- 📚 I’ve a masters in Computer Science💻 with specialization in Data Analytics!🌎
+- 📚 I’ve a Masters in Computer Science💻 with specialization in Data Analytics!🌎
 - 🏄 I'm interested in Web Development, Data Analysis and Data Engineering!🕸️
 - ❤️ I like to read and write letters! 📖